philspitler/allsorts/README.md

-# Filterism
+# All Sorts

-A DSL for filtering active record results based on hash keys with the term _is_ in them.
+A DSL for sorting active record results based on hash keys with the term _sort_ in them.